 Nose

-Fruity bouquet (raspberry and blackcurrant), racy, elegant, offering power and richness.
+A fruity bouquet (raspberry and blackcurrant), distinguished and elegant, offering power and richness

-Combines refinement and power.
+It combines refinement and power.
 The tannins are subtle and flavorful.
-They have a disturbing strength that is expressed through an incomparable finish.
+They possess a captivating intensity that is expressed through an incomparable finish.

 Serve